loopwerk/loopwerk.io/content/articles/2013-07-25-finding-solution-pictures-cloud.md

 ### Update October 7, 2013
 Loom has updated its OS X app and completed removed the Dropbox-like syncing experience.
 Up until this update you had a "Loom" folder on your Mac, and anything you dropped in there got uploaded.
 If you installed Loom on another computer then you could download your pictures into this Loom folder.
 Like I said, very much like Dropbox.

-So now that they've removed this Loom folder, that automatic uploading is gone.
+Now that they've removed this Loom folder, that automatic uploading is gone.
 You can select "source" folders which will get uploaded so it's not too bad.
 Except when you want to download your photo library from the cloud to your Mac: this is now impossible.
 There is no Loom folder to sync, stored albums can't be downloaded, your pictures are locked in the cloud.

 I'm hoping they will rethink their update and at least give me the option of downloading entire albums.
 If not, I'll have to think about maybe moving to Dropbox (or Flickr) after all.